 Yep, you read that right.
 Oxfam Charity Gifts help fight poverty around the world by providing families with goats, pigs and chickens to help them get started.
 They also provide training to help people grow more crops, raise more animals and earn more income.

-Looking for the perfect gift for a foodie?
+After the perfect gift for a foodie?
 Look no further than this adorable whale butter dish.
-Bonus: any profits from products bought through the RNLI online shop go to the charity, and they have some surprisingly lovely homeware if you want to do some guilt free Christmas shopping for yourself!
+Bonus: any profits from products bought through the RNLI online shop go to the charity, and it has some supremely lovely homeware if you want to do some guilt-free Christmas shopping for yourself.

 This gorgeous smelling, super hydrating body lotion does wonders, and not just for your skin.
 With every purchase of Charity Pot, Lush donates 100 per cent of the price to small, grassroots organisations so they continue with their awesome work.